 Friction is used in the knees in order to control the knee joint during walking.
-Friction controls how far and how fast the knee bends and straightens during gait.
+Friction controls how far and how fast the knee bends and straightens during walking.
 Some knees have mechanical friction while others have hydraulic resistance.
-Computerized knees are also available that control the knee speed based on the person’s gait.
+Computerized knees are also available that control the knee speed based on the person’s walking.
 Mechanical knees provide constant friction where the hydraulic knees and computerized knees change the knee speed depending on how fast the person is walking.

 In order to mimic the capabilities of an able-bodied, a powered prosthetic ankle for walking and running was designed.
 A powered system has the potential to reduce the limitations in range of motion and positive work output of passive walking and running feet.
 Adjustable ankle components for leg prostheses allow an amputee to modify the pitch angle of the foot.
 This significantly expands footwear options with differing heel heights.